Supporting the Legal Assistance Sector

 If you need legal help, contact your nearest legal assistance service provider using the links below, to learn more about their services.

-• Aboriginal Legal Service of Western Australia provides culturally appropriate legal and related services to Aboriginal and Torres Strait Islander people.
+• Aboriginal Legal Service of Western Australia is an Aboriginal community controlled not-for-profit organisation which provides state-wide culturally safe legal assistance services in the areas of criminal, civil and family law to Aboriginal and Torres Strait Islander people.

-• Family Violence Prevention Legal Services provide culturally appropriate legal and related services to Aboriginal and Torres Strait Islander people who have experienced, or are at risk of, family violence or sexual assault.
+• Family Violence Prevention Legal Services are specialist Aboriginal community controlled, not-for-profit organisations which provide legal and other holistic, culturally safe and trauma informed services to Aboriginal and Torres Strait Islander people who have experienced, or are at risk of, family violence or sexual assault.

 Working together for a sustainable sector

-The Department of Justice, via the Legal Assistance Branch, chairs the Collaborative Services Planning Group (CSPG) as a requirement of the National Legal Assistance Partnership 2020-2025.
+The Department of Justice, via the Legal Assistance Branch, chairs the Collaborative Services Planning Group (CSPG) and the State Jurisdictional Forum as a requirement of the National Legal Assistance Partnership 2020-2025.

-The CSPG brings together representatives from Government and leaders of the legal assistance sector to work together to maximise their reach so that services are targeted to areas of greatest need, within available resources.
+The CSPG and the State Jurisdictional Forum brings together representatives from Government and leaders of the legal assistance sector to work together to maximise their reach so that services are targeted to areas of greatest need, within available resources.
+They are also supported by specialist advisory committees and other consultation mechanisms to contribute to the quantitative and qualitative evidence base for legal need and inform collaborative service planning.